black tins 9-9

 Wall Thickness Optimization and Cost Effectiveness of Black Tins

 Once the material grade is selected, the next step is to optimize the wall thickness of the black tin to meet structural needs while minimizing material usage.
 Uniform thickness is not always ideal, and we will strategically vary the thickness to reduce weight without compromising strength.
 For example, cylindrical designs benefit from uniform thickness, but rectangular or square tins have higher stress concentrations at the corners.
-Therefore, Tsing’s Custom Tin Service team analyzes stress distribution under simulated stacking loads, impact scenarios, and internal pressure tests to guide wall thickness adjustments.
+Therefore, Tsing’s Custom Tin Service team analyzes stress distributions under simulated stacking loads, impact scenarios, and internal pressure tests to guide wall-thickness adjustments.
 Thicken the wall at high-stress corners and thin the panel at flat surfaces.
 Compared to a uniform thickness design, this reduces overall material consumption by up to 15%.
 This focused approach not only reduces weight but also reduces production costs and environmental footprint.

 Black Tins 10-9